LittleLightCz/ChatCzGate/README.md

 How to run the gate:
 --------------------
-Use the *ChatCzGate.bat* file when on Windows.
-On Linux just run:
+Use the *ChatCzGate.bat* file when on Windows, or *ChatCzGate.sh* on Linux.

-*$ python ircgw.py*